SchmidtDSE/plastics-interventions-doc/reduce_eps.md

 <br>

 ## External knowledge
-The tool itself is not aware of the polymer and, instead, is only aware of the packaging sector.
-This uses the polystyrene distribution information from the underlying model as "external" constants.
+This intervention does not use external literature to provide constants or other numbers beyond what is in the model itself though it uses some polymer-level data available from the underlying business as usual model.

 \bigskip
 <br>